-This course identifies novel research-based recommendations toward a modernisation of both content and methods of elementary mathematics and language teaching and learning, and relates these innovations to good teaching practices already in use.
-The course includes the language of number sets, number systems, the means for improving student performance through problem solving, and development of growth mindsets.
+This course identifies novel research-based recommendations toward the modernisation of both content and methods of elementary mathematics and language teaching and learning and relates these innovations to good teaching practices already in use.
+The course includes the language of number sets, number systems, the means for improving student performance through problem-solving, and the development of growth mindsets.